-To find a scenario in the Navigator, click the Scenarios icon in the Navigator.
+Click the Scenarios icon in the Navigator.
 The defined scenarios are listed, along with the comments that were entered when the scenarios were created.

 To apply a scenario to the current sheet, double-click the scenario name in the Navigator.